Guide - The Best of Park City

 Historic Mining Tours in Park City

 Before Park City became a ski destination, it was one of the richest silver mining districts in the American West.
 Understanding this history provides essential context for the town you see today—the Victorian architecture, the mountain terrain scarred by extraction, the community's resilience through boom and bust.
-Tours and self-guided exploration reveal stories that shaped this place.
+Through tours and self-guided exploration you will better appreciate the history and stories that built and shaped our mountain town.

 Park City Museum Tours